tangyfruits/KPSmart/README.md

 # KPSmart
 This is a collaborative project for the (fictional) Kelburn Postal Service for Assignment 2 of SWEN301 at Victoria University of Wellington.
-We used using Scrum as our software methodology.
+We used Scrum as our software methodology.
 The program is written in Java using the JavaFX library and the GUIs are written in FXML.

 *Project Leader:*	Donald Tang
 *Chief Programmer:* Peter Scriven